-The CCB is an internal FMS only board that serves as the Governance body to review and determine the feasibility of a proposed change to the financial system(s).
-The goal of the board is to maintain the health of FMS production operations by understanding the change being introduced and maintaining the stability of the solution while improving communication across all FMS O&M teams and the enduser community.
+The CCB serves as the Governance body to review and determine the feasibility of a proposed change to the financial and administrative systems.
+The goal of the board is to maintain the health of FMS production operations by understanding the change being introduced and maintaining the stability of the solution while improving communication across all FMS O&M teams and the end-user community.

-The CCB is comprised of FMS leadership and Government functional and technical representatives from each of the business areas that support O&M. Board members are selected due to their roles as financial, developmental, and technological experts.
+The CCB is comprised of FMS leadership and Government functional and technical representatives from each of the business areas that support O&M and OCIO for technical changes.
+Board members are selected due to their roles as financial, developmental, and technological experts.
 Table 4 describes the roles and responsibilities associated with the CCB.

 The CCB will review recommendations from the ERB.
-Most enhancements can be approved by the CCB while others will have to be referred to the SLPR (see Section 5; Step 3 for more detail) for approval, depending on the scope and magnitude of the proposed change.
+Most submitted changes can be approved by the CCB while others must be referred to the SLPR (see Section 5; Step 3 for more detail) for approval, depending on the scope and magnitude of the proposed change.
 All enhancements must be accompanied by a high-level requirements document and signed SPIA form before submission.
-Defects, once approved, will be submitted for awareness purposes.
+Software defects, once approved, will be submitted for awareness purposes.